1bintangnaufal/upgrade/README.md

 ### Auto Paragraph Indentation for Project Detail Description

-When you hit enter and make a new line, after submit and you view it, it's still not seperated paragraph.
+When you hit enter and make a new line in the project description input, after submitting then viewing it, they won't appear as seperated paragraphs.
 I'll look for the workaround about this.

+### Password Rules

+My mentor said it is something to do with JS so I'll figure it out soon.

 <hr>